indrekots/indrekots.github.io/_posts/articles/2015-12-28-creating-a-collector-in-java-8.md

 * A is the type of the accumulator
 * R is the type of the result returned by the collector

+###Supplier

 The `supplier()` must return a function that creates an empty accumulator.
 This will also represent the result of the collection process when applied on an empty stream.

+###Accumulator

 The job of the `accumulator()` is to return a function which performs the reduction operation.
 It accepts two arguments.
 First one being the mutable result container (accumulator) and the second one the stream element that should be folded into the result container.

+###Finisher

-The `finisher()` returns a function which performs the final transformation from the intermediate result container to the final result of type R. Often times the accumulator already represents the final result, so the finisher can return *identity* function.
+The `finisher()` returns a function which performs the final transformation from the intermediate result container to the final result of type R. Often times the accumulator already represents the final result, so the finisher can return the *identity* function.

+###Combiner

 When the stream is collected in parallel then the `combiner()` method is used to return a function which knows how to merge two accumulators.

+###Characteristics

 Finally, the `characteristics()` method returns an immutable set of `Characteristics` which define the behavior of the collector.
 This is used to check which kind of optimizations can be done during the reduction process.
 For example, if the set contains `CONCURRENT`, then the collection process can be performed in parallel.

 ##Building a custom collector

-I gave a general overview of the *Collector* interface.
+In the previous paragraph a general overview of the *Collector* interface was given.
 This should be enough to start creating our own custom collector.
 The Collectors class includes static methods which return some commonly used Collectors.
 But for special cases, we would need to create our own custom collector.
 Suppose you have a list of continuous values and you would like to create a histogram from it.
 A histogram is a graphical representation of the distribution of numeric data.
 The custom collector would need to return a data structure which holds all the required data to create a histogram.

 Since the values are continuous, they need do be divided into buckets.
 To make things simpler, let's create a collector which can be applied to a stream of `double` values and which returns a `Map<Integer, Integer>`.
 The key of the map is the bucket index and the value counts the number of occurrences of values from the original stream that fit in the bucket bounds.